jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-this will display different prompt to login in users and normal users, about authentication later.
+this will display different prompts to login in to users and normal users, about authentication later.

 As with any terminal function, you can also return promise from prompt function: